 The Allen Edmonds McTavish Oxford is literally one of the best and longest-lasting dress shoes that you can buy, no matter your size.
 Their expansive range of sizes and widths makes sure that your foot will be comfortable and your shoe will be long-lasting.
 Very high-quality leather that is crafted into shoe shape right here in the USA should seal the deal if you want the best.

 If you are a big guy that wants instant clout, then investing in your image (by buying this shoe) is a bold move.
 If you are looking for a shoe to put lots of miles of and stand in for long periods of time, this probably isn’t it.
 However, if you want to look amazing and have some wiggle room for your toes while you sit behind a manager’s desk, then get yourself a pair!

 In this line-up, there’s really nothing special about this shoe.
-It is an above-average quality shoe that is available is wide widths, looks great, and will be comfortable for years.
-If you find it on sale, however, it can be the cheapest shoe on this list.
-100% waterproof treated leather in a shoe at this price point (that still breathes) is an excellent deal.
-I own a pair of these shoes, and they see the outside world every time the weather turns nasty and I want to keep my shiny shoes in the garage.
+Except that I absolutely love its look.
+The contrast sole on an above-average quality shoe that looks great and will be comfortable for years is a win in my book.
+I decided to include these shoes on the list mainly because I own them.
+Thanks to their genuine leather exterior and moisture-wicking inside, these shoes see the outside world every time the weather turns nasty and I want to keep my shiny shoes in the garage.

 Best Dress Shoes For Heavy Guys

 What are the characteristics of good shoes for fat guys?